-Error Code Error Name Description line interface, it may have a '-pdu' option for specifying the PDU type. -114 ASN_E_NOTCANON Non-canonical data.
+Error Code Error Name Description example, if the application has a command-line interface, it may have a '-pdu' option for specifying the PDU type. -114 ASN_E_NOTCANON Non-canonical data.
 Encoded data does not conform to canonical rules for the current encoding rules. -115 ASN_E_VALTYPMIS Value/type mismatch.
 The given value is not valid for the declared type.